microsoft/DeepGNN/docs/torch/node_class.rst

 Query is the interface between the model and graph engine.
 It is used by the trainer to fetch contexts which will be passed as input to the model forward function.
 Since query is a separate function, the trainer may pre-fetch contexts allowing graph engine operations and model training to occur in parallel.
 In the GAT model, query samples neighbors repeatedly `num_hops` times in order to generate a sub-graph.
 All node and edge features in this sub-graph are pulled and added to the context.

+`create_dataset` function allows parameterization torch of the training data used by workers.
+Notably we use the `FileNodeSampler` here which loads `sample_files` and generates samples from them, otherwise in our `link prediction example <link_pred.html>`_ we use `GEEdgeSampler` which uses the backend to generate samples.

 .. code-block:: python

     >>> class GATDataset(Dataset):